radekstepan/therascript/README.md

 # TODO

-- [ ] make sure the preload task deletes the whole data folder
 - [ ] verify/fix shutdown and autostart scripts
 - [ ] yarn dev works in mock mode, only mock mode should work in mock mode